hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/README.md

 ### Step 3: Configuring the CD (Release) Pipeline

-Once our CI pipeline is succesfuly done, our CD (Release) pipeline will be automatically triggered as we set the artifact to lates one of CI pipeline with Continuous deployment trigger enabled
+Upon successful completion of the CI pipeline, the CD (Release) pipeline activates automatically.
+We ensure that the latest artifact from the CI pipeline is used for continuous deployment.

-#### We do Terraform Plan one more time to make sure everything is good to go!
-Then, as I set up pre-approval for the Terraform apply, we have to approve it and our deployment process should start :)
+#### Additionally, we conduct a Terraform Plan to validate the configuration and await approval before applying the changes.

 ![Screenshot 2023-12-21 at 9 21 15 AM](https://github.com/hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/assets/113396342/6a2e2d04-57f0-4468-8d8e-6848aae42bd6)